 The purpose here is twofold.
 In doing so, you’re researching the competition, and putting yourself in the shoes of the decision-maker from the search perspective.
 Giving your profile a little SEO love helps with on-site recruitment–which is not the primary use for GitHub in this context, but as the platform evolves into ubiquity, happens more often in the earlier stages of the game.
 A simple exercise like putting yourself in the shoes of a hirer scanning profiles will only benefit your overall look on the platform.

 8. Link your github to Pitchme to discover your skills

 Here at PitchMe we use data from your Github account, a number of other sources and more to build you a real-time snap of your skills, what we call a SmartMe profile.
-We’ll then present your profile anonymously to employers, including only relevant information about experience and skills to match you with a job suitable for your skillset.
+This way, we improve your GitHub profile, and then present it anonymously to employers, including only relevant information about experience and skills to match you with a job suitable for your skill set.

 Sign up now and build your SmartMe profile in minutes.